-P. County Appropriations - County appropriations are provided to the College primarily to fund its plant operation and maintenance function and to fund construction projects, motor vehicle purchases, and maintenance of equipment.
-Unexpended county current appropriations and county capital appropriations do not revert and are available for future use by the College.
+- P. Internal Sales Activities The College bookstore provides goods and services to College departments, as well as to its customers.
+All internal sales activities to College departments from bookstore operations have been eliminated in the accompanying financial statements.
+These eliminations are recorded by removing the revenue and expense in the sales and service unit and, if significant, allocating any residual balances to those departments receiving the goods and services during the year. - Q. County Appropriations County appropriations are provided to the College primarily to fund its plant operation and maintenance function and to fund construction projects, motor vehicle purchases, and maintenance of equipment.
+Unexpended county current appropriations and county capital appropriations do not revert and are available for future use as approved by the county commissioners.